 Harriet Lerner

 Harriet Lerner is one of the most respected voices on the psychology of women and marriage and family relationships.
-For three decades, she was a staff psychologist and psychotherapist at The Menninger Clinic in Topeka, Kansas, and a faculty member and supervisor in the Karl Menninger School of Psychiatry.
-Currently in private practice in Lawrence, Kansas, she is the author of numerous scholarly articles and 11 books, including the New York Times best-seller, The Dance of Anger, Women in Therapy, The Dance of Connection, and The Dance of Fear.
-Lerner has been a guest on Oprah, CNN, NPR and numerous other media.
-She is also, with her sister, an award-winning children’s book author, and she hosts a blog for Psychology Today and The Huffington Post.
-Lerner’s new book is Marriage Rules: A Manual for the Married and The Coupled Up.
+For more than three decades, she was a staff psychologist and psychotherapist at The Menninger Clinic in Topeka, Kansas, and a faculty member and supervisor in the Karl Menninger School of Psychiatry.
+Currently in private practice in Lawrence, Kansas, she is the author of numerous scholarly articles and 12 books, including the New York Times best-seller, The Dance of Anger, and Why Won’t You Apologize: Healing Big Betrayals and Everyday Hurts.